mikepziegler/tgmap/README.md

 ```

 ### Drawing Shapes
-The function for drawing the municipalities and the lake of constance.
-All municipalities becomes the CSS-Id "municipalities" and the click and hover event.
+The function for drawing the municipalities and Lake of Constance.
+All municipalities get the CSS-Id "municipalities" and the click and hover event.

 ```
 d3.json("tg-municipalities-lakes.json", function(error, tg) {